 SIGN published its first methodology manual, "Clinical guidelines: criteria for appraisal for national use" in 1995, setting set out the draft criteria by which it would appraise clinical guidelines for recommendation for national use in Scotland.
 "SIGN Guidelines: An introduction to SIGN methodology for the development of evidence-based clinical guidelines" was published in 1999 to reflect developments in the SIGN methodology.
-The current manual was first published in 2008 and has undergone minor revisions in 2011 and 2013.
+The current manual was first published in 2008 and has undergone minor revisions in 2011 and 2013, with a major update in 2015.